SwissTonyStark/GameMindsDT/README.md

 <!-- AFEGIR OMAR I SHUANG EL VOSTRE -->
 <!-- ALEX??
 FINALMENT HI HA README? -->

+# Docker Integration
-## Docker Integration
+## Introduction to Docker

 Docker played a crucial role in ensuring a consistent development environment across our team.
-Detailed instructions for setting up Docker can be found [here](#).

-## Introduction to Docker

-Docker is an open-source containerization platform that enables developers to package applications into containers—standardized executable components combining application source code with the operating system (OS) libraries and dependencies required to run that code in any environment.
+Is an *open-source containerization platform* that enables developers to **package applications into containers—standardized executable components** combining application source code with the operating system (OS) libraries and dependencies required to run that code in any environment.

 ### Why Docker?